The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 5 Signs It’s Time to Switch Banks

 If your banking relationship is on the rocks, see what other financial fish are in the sea.
-If you’re paying fees, not making money on interest and feeling like just another number, it might be time to switch banks.
+If you’re paying fees, not getting competitive interest rates on your loans or feeling like just another number, it might be time to switch banks.
 Here are five signs you need a change.

 Like any other relationship, your banking relationship should provide all the benefits you need and make you feel valued.
 If you’ve been with the same bank for years and aren’t getting the most out of your money, or you feel treated like a number, it might be time to break up with your bank.
 There are numerous options for a new banking partner that will be more compatible with your goals.